geojeff/kivy-statecharts/docs/index.rst

 thruster amount.
 If you want to decrease thrust, toggle the "more / less" control mode at left center.

-As with previous examples, there is really just one main state, ShowingThrusterControls, which contains states for each of the 14 thruster groups.
+There is really just one main state, ShowingThrusterControls, which contains states for each of the 14 thruster groups.

 .. figure::  ../examples/shuttle/design/statechart.png